 Work continues to bring new beds online over the next several reporting periods as well as over the next several fiscal years.
-As COVID-19 come to an end, the beds are expected to provide increased client benefit.
-Two additional 29-bed forensic units at WSH are projected to begin operations in early- and mid-May 2023, respectively; a new civil RTF facility (16 beds) at Maple Lane opened as of early April 2023, and a new NGRI (30 beds; late 2023 to early 2024) facility at Maple Lane is planned, which would free up additional ward space at WSH; planning continues for a three ward civil facility, of 16-beds each, run by DSHS in Clark County; and work continues on a Snohomish County civil RTF (16 beds) in partnership with the Tulalip Tribes and HCA.
+As COVID-19's pandemic phase has ended, the new beds have already provided increased client benefit.
+With more standard admissions protocol in place, BHA quickly filled the new 29-bed forensic units at WSH that began operations in early- and mid-May 2023, respectively.
+Likewise, when the new civil RTF facility (16 beds) at Maple Lane opened as in early April 2023, the beds were quickly filled with civil patients who were transferred from WSH, freeing up additional space at the state hospital for class members.
+Later in fall 2023, a new NGRI (30 beds) facility at Maple Lane will open, which would free up additional ward space at WSH; planning continues for a three-ward civil facility, of 16-beds each, run by DSHS in Clark County; and work continues on a Snohomish County civil RTF (16 beds) in partnership with the Tulalip Tribes and HCA.
 HCA continues work with Commerce to create 110 new beds statewide for 90- and 180-day civil commitments.
 Each of these new civil and NGRI bed projects would allow civil patients to obtain treatment closer to home while forensic Trueblood clients could potentially gain additional beds at WSH.
-Additionally, the new 350-bed forensic hospital on WSH's campus continues in its design phase and is looking toward a potential completion of construction as early as 2027.
+Additionally, the new 350-bed forensic hospital on WSH's campus continues in its design phase and is looking toward a potential completion of construction as early as 2027 - with patients entering the facility in 2028.

 The major focus for OFMHS in the future is to work on reducing demand for all competency services through continued implementation of the Trueblood Contempt Settlement Agreement.
 The Forensic Navigator program initially launched July 1, 2020 and is connecting class members with an enhanced suite of services as they navigate the competency/restoration process.
-Outpatient Competency Restoration also launched on July 1, 2020 and is designed to work in concert with the Forensic Navigator program to educate the criminal courts and guide appropriate clients to needed services-especially outpatient restoration-and away from inpatient beds in secure state facilities.
+Outpatient Competency Restoration also launched on July 1, 2020 and works in concert with the Forensic Navigator program to educate the criminal courts and guide appropriate clients to needed services - especially outpatient restoration - and away from inpatient beds in secure state facilities.
 In summer and fall 2021, the Forensic Navigator program hired nine new navigators for the program's expansion into the King region.
 It also hired a supervisor for the King region group and an additional supervisor to jointly oversee the Southwest Washington and Spokane Forensic Navigator groups.
 The newly hired forensic navigators began onboarding and training with OFMHS in November 2021 and implemented Phase 2 navigator services in the King region in January 2022.